Missoca/Missoca/README.md

 - 👀 I’m interested in human nature
 - 🌱 I’m currently learning a AI Master
 - 💞️ I’m looking to collaborate on Google Ads
-- 📫 How to reach me missoca76@gmail.com
+- 📫 How to reach me missoca76@gmail.com or www.amg-ads.com
 - 😄 Pronouns: she
 - ⚡ Fun fact: I left Europe with my husband and kids to live in a caravan in NZ for 2 years